FATS2002/Notes/2nd_class/README.md

 # Networking Concepts
 1. what is Tcp.
    what is Protocol and Its Types
-   TCP/IP model and header [Tcp header]  -TCP segment structure4.
-Define TCP and UDP.diff  btw TCP and UDP with ex for each.5. portNames and portNo's.
+   TCP/IP model and header [Tcp header]  -TCP segment structure Define TCP and UDP.diff  btw TCP and UDP with ex for each portNames and portNo's.
 #### 6. IP classification
 #### 7. OSI Layer and definitions
 ####  8. Transport Layer Ports